 UNH HEOA Compliance Document

-The University of New Hampshire takes copyright violations very seriously and has developed policies to combat the illegal use of copyrighted materials.
-The Compliance Document defines the basic requirements of the Higher Education Opportunity Act (HEOA) in regard to copyright violations and the detail UNH plan can be requested from the UNH VPSA or IT Security.
+The University of New Hampshire takes copyright violations very seriously and has developed the UNH P_2_P Plan to combat the illegal use of copyrighted materials.
+The Compliance Document defines the basic requirements of the Higher Education Opportunity Act (HEOA) in regard to copyright violations.